 Former ND State Representative

-Bette Grande is a research fellow for energy and pension issues at The Heartland Institute.
+Bette Grande is a government relations manager for energy issues at The Heartland Institute.
 Prior to coming to Heartland, she served as a North Dakota state representative from 1996–2014, representing the 41st district.

 As a North Dakota lawmaker, she served as chairman of the Employee Benefits Programs Committee and as a member of the House Appropriations Committee and the Education and Environment Division.